 After a promising start to the quarter investment markets started to sell off mid-February as the American exceptionalism narrative was troubled by the emergence of the Chinese Al company DeepSeek and the world tried to decipher the narrative of Donald Trump.
 The sell-off accelerated through to the end of March as the world awaited Liberation Day when America inflicted trade tariffs on its global trading partners.
-In this environment Balanced portfolios reduced in value by -2.8% (7) during March, taking the quarterly return to the end of March to 1.4% (8).
+In this environment Balanced portfolios reduced in value -2.8% (7) during March taking the quarterly return to the end of March -1.4% (8).

 Over the quarter average global equities delivered a return of -4.6% (9) but there was a wide dispersion of returns across regions and sectors.
-American equities saw sharp sell-offs whilst many European indices posted positive returns.
-In many ways the first quarter of 2025 was the inverse of 2024 with bonds outperforming equities and within equities America and technology significantly underperforming broader equity markets.
+American equities saw sharp selloffs whilst many European indices posted positive returns.
+In many ways the first quarter of 2025 was the inverse of 2024 with bonds outperforming equities and within equities America and Technology significantly underperforming broader equity markets.

-The Ruffer Total Return Fund was the best performing fund over the quarter.
+Ruffer Total return fund was the best performing fund over the quarter.
 The fund manager's cautious views about the investment market backdrop and in particular their exposure to gold and defensive options strategies justified its existence as a portfolio diversifier.
-The value orientation of Lazard Global Equity Franchise Fund and Pacific North of South Emerging Market Equity Income Fund enabled them to deliver positive returns circa despite the challenging investment environment.
-The bond fund holdings mostly delivered modest positive returns as the high embedded yields were partly offset by uncertainty around the future interest rate policy of central banks.
+The value orientation of Lazard Global Equity Franchise fund and Pacific North of South Emerging Market Equity Income fund enabled them to deliver positive returns circa despite the challenging investment environment.
+The bond fund holdings mostly delivered modest positive returns as the high embedded yields were partly offset by uncertainty around the future interest rate policy of Central Banks.

-Unsurprisingly the laggards in performance over the quarter were the funds with the largest technology exposure, namely Sanlam AI and BlueBox Technology funds.
+Unsurprisingly the laggards in performance over the quarter were the funds with the largest technology exposure namely Sanlam AI and BlueBox Technology funds.
 The falls are reflective of the sharp selloffs that have been seen in the sectors that they invest in, so whilst we have had review meetings with both fund managers no further action is being taken at this time.

-As discussed earlier in this update, in stages over the quarter, we have introduced an element of passive investment across portfolios in order to increase diversification and have some exposure to the indices in an aim to deliver consistent returns for our clients, across a broad range of possible future market conditions.
+As discussed earlier in the Newsletter, in stages over the quarter, we have introduced an element of passive investment across portfolios in order to increase diversification and have some exposure to the indices to aim in delivering consistent returns for our clients, across a broad range of possible future market conditions.